 This article was contributed by Grace Dean from Business Insider.

-Editor’s note: Two-thirds of consumers would rather order directly from a restaurant than go through a third-party app, according to our Future of Restaurants report.
+Editor’s note: Two-thirds of consumers would rather order directly from a restaurant than go through a third-party app, according to Square’s 2022 Future of Restaurants data.
 For restaurant owners, this opens up an opportunity to save on commission fees by enabling customers to order food and drinks through your own website, using On-Demand Delivery and QR-code ordering.
 Learn why digital orders are leading to larger ticket sizes in the article below, and keep reading about how to increase food orders through your online channels.

 Restaurants are rolling out ways for customers to order digitally, which could lead to diners placing bigger orders because they can hide their embarrassment from servers, one expert has said.

 When customers order digitally, rather than through a server, they’re more likely to choose the food they really want, Deepthi Prakash, global director of product and marketing at advertising agency TBWA Worldwide, told The Wall Street Journal.

 This is because they don’t have to worry about servers judging them, she said.

 “People order more and the tables turn over faster, because they can get their orders and they can get their bills sooner,” Prakash, who previously worked as a restaurant experience design consultant, told the publication.

 This could therefore create bigger profits for restaurants.

 During the pandemic, restaurants have been pushing dine-in customers to order using apps or QR codes printed on menus or glued on tables.
 Starbucks is encouraging customers to order in advance on their phones for drinks to go, while Taco Bell is pushing digital kiosks and is even rolling out a new restaurant format based on mobile ordering.